 Prognosis means the expected outcome of a disease.
-You will need to discuss your prognosis with your doctor, who will be able to give you an indication of what stage leukaemia you have (see above).
+You will need to discuss your prognosis with your haematologist, who will be able to give you an indication of the stage of leukaemia you have.

-While CLL is not generally a curable disease, the outlook for people with CLL is improving constantly.
-For many people, CLL progresses slowly, treatment is never required and they live a normal life span.
+While CLL is generally not a curable disease, advances in how CLL is treated has improved the outlook for people.
+For some people, CLL progresses slowly and they live a normal life span without ever needing treatment.
 For others, CLL progresses more quickly, but treatment controls the CLL and allows them to have a good quality of life for many years.

 Podcast: Coping with a Cancer Diagnosis

 Dr Chun Kei Kris Ma, Clinical Haematologist, Western Sydney Local Health District; Delphine Eggen, Consumer; Dr Robin Gasiorowski, Staff Specialist, Haematology, Concord Hospital; Karl A Jobburn, Haematology Clinical Nurse Consultant, Liverpool Hospital; Yvonne King, 13 11 20 Consultant, Cancer Council NSW; Heather Mackay, Clinical Nurse Consultant, Westmead Hospital; Jennifer Paton, Consumer.